Firstfruit Ventures

 How to Apply

 FIRSTFRUIT VENTURES does not have a public application process.
-The charity appears to identify and support organizations through trustee discretion and existing networks rather than accepting unsolicited applications.
+The charity appears to identify and support organisations through trustee discretion and existing networks rather than accepting unsolicited applications.

-Grants are awarded to other charities and not-for-profit organizations working in the charity's priority areas, particularly in the Middle East region and areas of England and Wales.
-The trustees appear to direct grant-making based on their knowledge of organizations working in poverty relief and humanitarian assistance.
+Grants are awarded to other charities and not-for-profit organisations working in the charity's priority areas, particularly in the Middle East region and areas of England and Wales.
+The trustees appear to direct grant-making based on their knowledge of organisations working in poverty relief and humanitarian assistance.

 Decision Timeline

 Not publicly disclosed.
-As grants are made through trustee discretion rather than a formal application cycle, decision timelines are not standardized or published.
+As grants are made through trustee discretion rather than a formal application cycle, decision timelines are not standardised or published.

 Success Rates